NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 The program is divided into a number of modular components that each handle a different part of the greater pipeline, and which can each be run either on their own or through a batch process.

 **Open Loop**
 1. Create list of tilt types.
 2. Wait for start pulse.
 3. For each tilt:
     1. Perform the tilt.
     2. If rewards are enabled, dispense water.
     3. Wait for a random amount of time that falls within the delay range.

 **Closed Loop** (Baseline = True, Sham = False)
 1. Create list of tilt types.
 2. Wait for start pulse.
 3. For each tilt:
     1. Clear any pending Plexon events.
     2. Begin the tilt.
     3. For each event received from the Plexon machine:
         1. Add the it to the PSTH
         2. If the event is a spike and the time since the tilt > post time, break this Plexon loop.
     4. Finish the tilt.
     5. Wait for a random amount of time that falls within the delay range.

 **Closed Loop** (Baseline = False, Sham = False)
 1. Create list of tilt types.
 2. For each tilt:
     1. Clear any pending Plexon events.
     2. Begin the tilt.
     3. For each event received from the Plexon machine:
         1. Add the it to the PSTH
         2. If the event is a spike and the time since the tilt > post time, break this Plexon loop.
     3. Classify the tilt.
         a.
 If the classification was correct and the reward is enabled, dispense water.
         b.
 If the classification was incorrect, perform a punishment tilt.
     4. Finish the tilt.
     5. Wait for a random amount of time that falls within the delay range.

 **Closed Loop** (Baseline = False, Sham = True)
 1. Create list of tilt types from template.
 2. For each tilt:
     1. Clear any pending Plexon events.
     2. Begin the tilt.
     3. For each event received from the Plexon machine:
         1. Add the it to the PSTH
         2. If the event is a spike and the time since the tilt > post time, break this Plexon loop.
     3. Classify the tilt.
-            a.
-If the classification was correct and the reward is enabled, dispense water.
+        1. If the classification was correct and the reward is enabled, dispense water.
-            b.
 If the classification was incorrect, perform a punishment tilt.
     4. Finish the tilt.
     5. Wait for a random amount of time that falls within the delay range.

 ## <a name="Usage-Guide">Usage Guide</a>